 - This will open the device manager and display all installed device driver lists,

 - locate and expand Network adapters, right-click on the installed network driver (for example Realtek PCIe GBE family controller) select properties,

-- Move to Advanced tab, under property section scroll down and locate network address,
+- Move to the Advanced tab, under the property section scroll down, and locate the network address,

 - Next, go to value, and type MAC address you like, click ok and restart your PC,